-- 33 The scope of this example solution includes the implementation of MFA to widely - 34 adopted commercially available mobile platforms.
-This effort will then demonstrate - 35 subsequent authentications to multiple mobile applications leveraging the initial - 36 authentication to accomplish SSO capabilities.
-As technology and resources allow, this - 37 project may also demonstrate application-to-application data sharing through the use of
+- 33 The scope of this example solution includes the ability to authenticate to public safety - 34 applications via the implementation of MFA to widely adopted commercially available - 35 mobile platforms.
+This effort will then demonstrate subsequent authentications to - 36 multiple mobile applications leveraging the initial authentication to accomplish SSO - 37 capabilities.
+As technology and resources allow, this project may also demonstrate

-- 38 rights delegation platforms.
-This project will leverage commercially available and open - 39 source technology that can be employed for enterprise use.
-Out of scope for this effort - 40 will be any demonstration leveraging custom and/or proprietary technology - 41 implementations.
+- 38 application-to-application data sharing through the use of rights delegation platforms. - 39 This project will leverage commercially available and open source technology that can - 40 be employed for enterprise use.
+Any demonstration leveraging custom and/or - 41 proprietary technology implementations is out of scope for this effort.

-Assumptions
+42 Assumptions

-- 43 The following assumptions will help shape the scope of the mobile SSO solution and - 44 provide controlled parameters for the effort such that the focus is centered on - delivering a successful solution based closely on the operational environment of public - 46 safety officials. - An inclusive list of possible credentials will not be used; however multiple types will be employed to ensure that the SSO solution can interoperate with a range of possible authentication standards relevant for first responders.
-The credential standards that will be included in this use case are as follows: - X.509 certificates, with the corresponding private key preferably stored in a hardware-based keystore in the mobile device, according to NIST SP 800-164 - o FIDO UAF 1.x specifications, leveraging a biometric as one factor - FIDO U2F 1.x specifications for hardware authenticators, inclusive of authenticators using standard interfaces such as USB, NFC, or BLE - o password and application based OTP - The project will select the mobile platforms with the richest native and open capabilities to enable SSO. - Identity proofing and access control is not in scope.
-The solution will create synthetic digital identities that represent the identities and attributes of public safety personnel in order to test authentication assertions.
-This includes the usage of a lab-configured identity repository not a genuine repository and schema provided by any public safety organization. - Credential storage is not in scope.
-For example, this use case is not impacted by the storage of a certificate in software versus hardware, such as a TPM. - Enterprise mobile management (EMM) is not in scope, though the potential impact and benefits of including EMM will be considered.
-The solution will assume all applications involved in the SSO experience are allowable via an EMM.
+- 43 The following assumptions will help shape the scope of the mobile SSO solution and - 44 provide controlled parameters for the effort such that the focus is centered on - 45 delivering a successful solution based closely on the operational environment of public - 46 safety officials. - 47 An inclusive list of possible credentials will not be used; however multiple types 48 will be employed to ensure that the SSO solution can interoperate with a range 49 of possible authentication standards relevant for first responders.
+The credential 50 standards that will be considered in this use case are as follows: 51 X.509 certificates, with the corresponding private key preferably stored in 52 a hardware-based keystore in the mobile device, according to NIST SP 53 800-164 54 • FIDO UAF 1.x specifications, leveraging a biometric as one factor 55 o FIDO U2F 1.x specifications for hardware authenticators, inclusive of 56 authenticators using standard interfaces such as USB, NFC, or BLE 57 password and application based OTP 58 The project will select the mobile platforms with the richest native and open 59 capabilities to enable SSO.
+60 Identity proofing and access control is not in scope.
+The solution will create 61 synthetic digital identities that represent the identities and attributes of public 62 safety personnel in order to test authentication assertions.
+This includes the 63 usage of a lab-configured identity repository-not a genuine repository and 64 schema provided by any public safety organization.
+65 Credential storage is not in scope.
+For example, this use case is not impacted by 66 the storage of a certificate in software versus hardware, such as a TPM.
+67 • Enterprise mobile management (EMM) is not in scope, though the potential 68 impact and benefits of including EMM will be considered.
+The solution will 69 assume all applications involved in the SSO experience are allowable via an 70 EMM.
+71 Challenges 72 This use case was selected explicitly because of the associated challenges of developing 73 an interoperable, secure, user-friendly SSO solution that can be leveraged by first 74 responders in emergencies as well as in day-to-day operations.
+The scenarios described 75 - herein will directly address these challenges such that public safety entities choosing to deploy a solution based on this architecture can feel comfortable that the computing